Updated by Jelena Mikic

 1. Be honest

 The fact that you're trying to "sell" something doesn't mean you need to lie in order to make it look as good as possible.
 Be honest about your feelings towards Missinglettr.
 Talk about both pros and cons.
 We love to hear about the things we could make better, and your audience will appreciate your opinion more.
-It's never just rainbows and ponies.
+It's never just rainbows and unicorns.

 2. Your experience matters